OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-apache-spark-intellij-tool-plugin.md

             val rdd = sc.textFile("wasb:///HdiSamples/HdiSamples/SensorSampleData/hvac/HVAC.csv")

-            //find hello rows that have only one digit in hello seventh column in hello CSV file val rdd1 =  rdd.filter(s => s.split(",")(6).length() == 1)
+            //find the rows that have only one digit in the seventh column in the CSV file val rdd1 =  rdd.filter(s => s.split(",")(6).length() == 1)

             rdd1.saveAsTextFile("wasb:///HVACOut")